jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

     1) intel/19.1.1   4) autotools/1.2   7) hwloc/1.11.12  10) tacc-apptainer/1.3.3
     2) impi/19.0.9    5) python3/3.7.0   8) xalt/2.10.34
     3) git/2.24.1     6) cmake/3.24.2    9) TACC

+We currently have modules loaded which are default to Frontera.
+You can choose to unload modules at your leisure.

 To load the apptainer module, run:
 ::